 No. A queen excluder is not needed to manage the Beecentric Hive.
 The queen naturally wants to keep the brood nest at the base of the colony.

 When adding boxes to any hive design, I like to add it above the brood and below any existing honey.
 This configuration gives the bees room for brood, honey, or both.
 When it’s time to add another box, I merely add another box between the brood and honey.

 Should the colony ever place honey in the brood chamber or brood in the honey chamber, individual frames can quickly be moved as needed (made possible by the fact that the brood and honey frames are the same).
 However, the Beecentric Hive is entirely compatible with commercially available eight frame queen excluders.

 Is the Beecentric Hive compatible with the Flow Hive?

 Yes.
 The Beecentric and Flow hives are 100% compatible.
-This means that you can add a Flow Hive box to the top of a Beecentric hive without issue.
-For my take on Flow Hives, how not to break them bank, and how they can use them with the Beecentric Hive, check out this post: Using A Flow Hive Super With A Beecentric Hive.
+You can add a Flow Hive box to the top of a Beecentric hive without issue.
+For my take on Flow Hives, how not to break the bank, and how they can use them with the Beecentric Hive, check out this post: Using A Flow Hive Super With A Beecentric Hive.